Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_pods/01_hello_world.md

 192.168.99.100
 ```

-Now, you can test either via a web browser, or with curl:
+Now you know the ip number and port number you should be using, So you can test the endpoint either via a web browser, or with curl:

 ```bash
 $ curl http://192.168.99.100:31000
 <html><body><h1>It works!</h1></body></html>
 ```

 ## Deleting objects